KitwanaSh/IRD_project_Udacity/README.md

 One of the criteria to graduate  at ***Udacity*** for the **Programming for Data Science _Nano Degree_** is to successfully complete the IRD project.
 This is the first project which focuses on _postgresql_.
 I work on several query problem statements and save the solutions in csv files.
-After i get the SCVs, I make a quick `Visualization` using a DataViz of my choice.
+After I get the SCVs, I make a quick `Visualization` using a DataViz of my choice.

-This project covers the important _postgresql_ `interview questions` by answering to the following statements:
+This project covers the important **Real World** `SQL questions` that usually come to _interviews_.
+I answer these `questions` using *sql* queries:

 - Create a query that lists each movie, the film category it is classified in, and the number of times it has been rented out.
 For this query, you will need 5 tables: